The Ferris Wheel (album): History

 Inside sleeve of disc showing new bandmembers.

 1993 saw the release of The Ferris Wheel.
 This was the first disc to feature Ben Jacobs on guitar and Mike Link on bass.
 They joined that year to replace Mike Pendleton and Brent Gordon.
 The two were in Randy's solo band, Rose, and while Roger was trying to decide whether to pursue a solo career or find new band members, they were suggested by Randy as good replacements.

 The band's style changed radically on this disc, going from the hard rock of the previous three discs to a more retro, power pop, Beatles-esque sound.

 In the liner notes for the disc, Roger writes; "Extra Special Thanks To: Brent Gordon and Mike Pendleton for your friendship, years of hard work and musical contribution to M.A.T.W. with such little reward."

-At 35 minutes and 17 seconds, this is the band's shortest disc.
+At 35 minutes and 17 seconds, this is the band's shortest album.

 Although Roger has stated that Mad At The World. was the band's first and last disc not recorded entirely at Roger's home studio, the drum tracks for The Ferris Wheel, just like Through the Forest were recorded at Randy's studio, Rose Studios.